ShikhaEcoHydro/Urban-Stormwater-Modelling-SWMM/README.md

 > Srivastava, D. (2025). *Establishment of a methodology for determining stormwater discharges based on hydrodynamic rainfall-runoff sewer network simulations.* Master's Thesis, Technische Hochschule Lübeck.
 ---

-## License
-This repository is shared for academic reference.
-Please cite the thesis if you use this work:
-Srivastava, D. (2025).
-Establishment of a methodology for determining stormwater discharges based on hydrodynamic rainfall-runoff sewer network simulations.
-Master's Thesis, Technische Hochschule Lübeck.